 There's also Khan's speech at Buckley's funeral.
 Granted, the relationship between the two was never really displayed, given the show's centralizing on Hank, but it comes off as believable enough, and it's nice to see one character give him a proper eulogy.

-One must remember, though, that Khan's friendship with Buckley came about solely Hank didn't like Buckley.
+One must remember, though, that Khan's friendship with Buckley came about solely because Hank didn't like Buckley.

 The end of the two-parter "Returning Japanese".
 Cotton makes peace with the woman he fell in love with after World War II and with whom he fathered Junichiro, and just before they leave for the airport, Cotton (of all people!) encourages Bobby to say goodbye to the little Japanese girl he became friends with during his vacation.